codiologist/ostad-vue-mastering/README.md

 <br/>

 ## Assignment Intro
 1. In this application a message is passed form parent component to it's child component thorough props.
-In child component when you press "Generate Random Message" button an event is emitted and randomly generate a message form messages array for you and shown in parent component.
+In child component when you clcik "Show Message" button an event is emitted and a custom message is shown in parent component.

 <br/>